xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     return View();
 }
 ```
 The test passes.
+You might wonder why adding this complex test for a method returning just a view.
+Well, first, the test is complex because lot of stuff need to happen first before the controller action method can be executed.
+Second, the test complexity could be extracted into a test base class, and shared between `ManageShipsController` tests, so the test would not be that complex.
+And third, another developer might add some behaviour in the future, so it's handy to have the test ready.

 Now, let's add the view:
 ```xml
 @model CoreDddShared.Commands.CreateNewShipCommand
 @{